 Fried shrimp is something that goes fantastically well with many different meals.
-Some people enjoy eating this type of shrimp as an appetizer while others will even eat it as a main course.
+Some people enjoy eating it as an appetizer while others will even eat it as a main course.

 Often, people will order this from restaurants.
 You can certainly make your own at home if you’d like to, though.

-If you’ve never tried this before, then you might wind up having a tough time getting perfect results.
+If you’ve never tried it before, you might wind up having a tough time getting perfect results.
 Some people have noted having issues with getting things to turn out crunchy enough.

 Use a Wide, Heavy Pot to Heat the Oil

 To get started, you’re going to need to find a wide and heavy pot that you can use to heat the oil.
 To get the best results and to heat the oil properly, it’s recommended to attach a deep-fry thermometer to the side of the pot.

 It’s also possible to use an instant-read thermometer to get the job done if you have one of those.
 Once you have the thermometer issue sorted, it’ll be time to add two inches of vegetable oil to the pot so that it can start heating.

 Set the heat on the stove to medium and then keep heating the pot until the oil is 350 degrees Fahrenheit.
 It should take several minutes for the oil to heat up to this temperature.

 You want to keep an eye on the thermometer, but it should be possible to handle other tasks while you do so.
 Seasoning the shrimp is the next step.

 Get approximately one and a half pounds of medium shrimp that has been peeled and deveined.
 This will be enough to serve a family of four.